keboola/developers-docs/cli/structure/index.md

 }
 ```

-Configuration directories can be copied freely inside the project and between other projects.
+Configuration directories can be copied freely within the project and between projects.
 Their IDs are stored
 in the [manifest](/cli/structure/#manifest).
-So after the copy & paste, make sure to run
-the [persist command](/cli/commands/local/persist/), which generates a new ID for the configuration and saves it in the manifest.
+After copying, run the [persist command](/cli/commands/local/persist/) to generate a new ID for the configuration and update it in the manifest.

 ## Configuration Rows

-The directory structure of configuration rows is the same as the configuration itself.
+The directory structure for configuration rows is identical to that of configurations.
 The component configuration
-contains a directory `rows` that includes a directory for each row.
-That directory contains `config.json`,
+includes a `rows` directory, which contains a subdirectory for each row.
+Each row directory includes `config.json`,
-`description.md` and `meta.json`.
+`description.md`, and `meta.json`.

 Example of `meta.json`:
 ```json